McKeesport Police Department: Vehicles

 The department operates a varied mix of marked patrol vehicles including the Ford Police Interceptor Utility and Sedan, Chevrolet Suburban, Chevrolet Tahoe, Dodge Durango, and the discontinued Ford Crown Victoria Police Interceptor and E-350.
 Two Harley-Davidson Electraglide motorcycles are also used for traffic and escort details.
 The K9 Unit operates marked vehicles adapted for canine transport including the Dodge Charger Pursuit and the Ford Explorer and Crown Victoria in slick-top configuration.
 For detectives, the Ford Crown Victoria continues to serve as the primary unmarked vehicle along with the Chevrolet Tahoe and Dodge Charger.

 The department operates a 24-foot Firehawk boat with firefighting capabilities.
 This was built by Harbor Guard Boats in 2008 through a Department of Justice grant and is operated jointly with the McKeesport Fire Department.
 This replaced converted pleasure craft previously used by the two departments.
 The department also operates a trailer-based mobile substation, primarily deployed at the annual International Village.
 The substation includes a public area, office space and kitchen facilities.

 The standard livery of marked vehicles is white or dark blue with red lettering and a red over blue stripe along each side of the vehicle.
-Each vehicle also bears the shield of a fallen officer affixed as a decal to the front quarter panel.
+Each vehicle also bears the shield of a deceased officer affixed as a decal to the front quarter panel.
 A number of standard patrol vehicles lack roof-mounted, replaced with visor lighting as a cost saving measure.
 A number of marked Ford Crown Victoria's also feature wrap-around push bars.

 Beginning in 2000, the department has relied primarily on grants to purchase replacement police vehicles.
 These have, at times, replaced vehicles with approximately 200,000 miles on them.
 The department has recently looked to purchasing used vehicles from other departments.